JoanaS2/Sea-Essence/README.md

  ## Validator Testing
  ### W3C Validator

- I have used the W3C validator to validate the HTML on both the Index page HTML and Thank You page HTML.
+ I have used the W3C validator to validate the HTML on both the Index page HTML and the Thank You page HTML.

 ![Index Page HTML](documentation/w3cindex.png)
 ![Thank You Page HTML](documentation/w3cthankyou.png)